-During this period of recovery from the prolific Ebola outbreak, HC3 Sierra Leone is working with the Ministry of Health and Sanitation (MOHS), Health Education Division (HED) to improve reproductive, maternal, neonatal and child health (RMNCH) outcomes through social and behavior change communication (SBCC) programming.
+HC3 Sierra Leone worked with the Ministry of Health and Sanitation (MOHS), Health Education Division (HED) to improve reproductive, maternal, neonatal and child health (RMNCH) outcomes through social and behavior change communication (SBCC) programming.
 Recovery from Ebola means repairing a health system that was under extreme duress during the outbreak, and restoring trust in this system, which was made more fragile as fear escalated and scarce resources were deployed to contain the disease.
 It’s important to note that even before the Ebola outbreak, only 54% of babies were delivered in health facilities and while infant and child mortality rates have improved in Sierra Leone over time, the maternal mortality rate is the highest the world.
-HC3 Sierra Leone uses a highly engaging and participatory approach to encourage community members to return to health facilities for maternal and child care—while also providing individuals with the skills and confidence to practice optimal RMNCH behaviors at home.
-The overarching campaign platform – Get Kol Art, Pik Welbodi (Get Peace of Mind, Choose Health) is supported through mass media and community engagement facilitated through an experiential toolkit, Journey to a Bright Future.
-Community activities raise awareness, build skills, foster community led solutions to RMNCH challenges and strengthen linkages between communities and health facilities.
+HC3 Sierra Leone used a highly engaging and participatory approach to encourage community members to return to health facilities for maternal and child care—while also providing individuals with the skills and confidence to practice optimal RMNCH behaviors at home.
+The overarching campaign platform – Get Kol Art, Pik Welbodi (Get Peace of Mind, Choose Health) was supported through mass media and community engagement facilitated through an experiential toolkit, Journey to a Bright Future.
+Community activities raised awareness, built skills, fostered community led solutions to RMNCH challenges and strengthened linkages between communities and health facilities.

-- The design and roll out of the Get Kol Art, PIk Welbod campaign including the centerpiece radio magazine program featuring drama, reality and interactive host segments.
-The radio program links to community engagement and facility makeover efforts while more deeply engaging listeners in exploring RMNCH issues through community-level radio listening groups.
+- The design and roll out of the Get Kol Art, Pik Welbodi campaign including the centerpiece radio magazine program featuring drama, reality and interactive host segments.
+The radio program linked to community engagement and facility makeover efforts while more deeply engaging listeners in exploring RMNCH issues through community-level radio listening groups.

 - Supporting the MOHS/HED to revitalize the National Health Promotion Strategy including a new section on Risk Communication.